VideoTogether/website/index.md

 features:
-  - title: Support all devices and operating systems
+  - title: Use on any device
-    details: Support Windows PC, Linux PC, Android phone tablet TV, Mac, iPhone, iPad.
-Through Airplay, even Apple TV can also be perfectly supported.
+    details: Compatible with Windows PCs, Linux PCs, Android smartphones, tablets, and TVs, iPhone and iPad.
+Even supports Apple TV via AirPlay.
-  - title: Support all online video and local videos
+  - title: Supports all online video platforms and local videos
-    details: Support Youtube , Neflix and all other online video sites.
-Local videos played through the browser can also be synced
+    details: Compatible with YouTube, Netflix, Disney+, and all other online video platforms.
+Browser-based local video playback can also be synchronized.
-  - title: Add VideoTogether to your website
+  - title: Add watch-together functionality to your website
-    details: Add watch-together feature to your video site with one line code
+    details: Integrate watch-together functionality into your video website with just one line of code.
 ---